 The list of all users and groups appears.
-You can either select one item at a time, or hold down Shift key to select concurrent items, or hold down Ctrl key to select non-adjacent items.
+You can either select one item at a time or hold down the Shift key to select concurrent items or hold down Ctrl key to select non-adjacent items.

-After selecting required users or groups, click OK.
+After selecting the required users or groups, click OK.

 Click OK back in the Select Users or Groups window to add the selected item(s) to Access Control List.